July 23rd, 2013 04:20 PM║ Posted By: John Pennington ║ Permalink

 ║ Schools: Alabama, Arkansas, Auburn, Florida, Georgia, Kentucky, LSU, Mississippi State, Missouri, Ole Miss, South Carolina, Tennessee, Texas A&M, Vanderbilt

-Tags: FBS, Football Bowl Subdivision, Mark Emmert, NCAA
+Tags: FCS, Football Bowl Subdivision, Football Championship Subdivision, NCAA